Toyota Avensis (2015-2019) Review

 Not everyone is after precision handling, exhilarating performance and head-turning looks from a saloon or estate car.
 Indeed, most people would be happy with a comfortable ride, zero problems between each scheduled service and running costs that won’t break the bank.

 If your idea of driving pleasure is measured in 0-62mph times and the way a car tackles a corner, the Avensis isn’t for you.
-On the other hand, if you’re after comfort and dependability, the Avensis is a hugely satisfying car.
+On the other hand, if you’re after comfort and dependability, the Avensis is still a hugely satisfying car.

 If you’re buying used, take a look at the Hyundai i40 for its long warranty and the Vauxhall Insignia Grand Sport for its motorway comfort and low prices.